-This work is called All That Is Solid Melts Into Air, which is quoted from Manifesto of the Communist Party.
+This work in exhibition is called All That Is Solid Melts Into Air, which is quoted from Manifesto of the Communist Party.
 As the starting point of this work, this statement implicitly points to the direction I am exploring, or I can say, it leads the creation to the category of poetic imagery.
 As for the visual presentation of the work, what I try to approach is a kind of universal feeling: a poetic field that everyone can reach.
 Exploring the poetic “paradigm”, the source and evolutionary logic of the “poetry”, is to explore how it is interpreted and emerged.
 This process and its results will help me unveilone layer of the shelters of the real appearance of the world.

 They must be about the depiction of the visible world, but different from everything that we have seen.” ——David Hockney

 I create a small space where the magnetic field in and around is chaotic.
 The pointers of the compasses placed around vibratedisorderly and irregularly.
 It implies that some seemingly uncertain crises seem to be happening and also refer to the vertigo that human beings may have when they are in the modern urban jungles.